 MCHC | 32–36 g/dl (19,8–22,3 mmol/l) | 32–36 g/dl (19,8–22,3 mmol/l) |

-• Hk, Hct or Hkt: Hematocrit value, which represents the ratio between liquid (blood plasma) and solid (blood cells) components in the blood.
+• Hk, Hct, or Hkt: Hematocrit value, which represents the ratio between liquid (blood plasma) and solid (blood cells) components in the blood.

 • Hg, Hgb or Hb: Hemoglobin, which has the task of binding oxygen and carbon dioxide in the blood.

-Further steps: Inference about common diseases
+Next steps: Conclusion on common diseases

 Abnormal blood values do not necessarily indicate a disease.
-Often the reason for the abnormality is much more banal: daily fluctuations, medication, stress, physical exertion, alcohol, meals, menstruation and pregnancy can also influence this.
-To keep the error rate as low as possible, you should come to the blood test on an empty stomach and inform your doctor about all potential confounding factors.
-Other minor causes are temporary vitamin and iron deficiencies or acute infections, which can also lead to fluctuations in blood values.
-However, both causes are easy to remedy in many cases by allowing the infection to subside automatically or by prescribing replacement medication (e.g. iron supplements).
-Abnormal blood values do not always have to prove a disease, but can be an important diagnostic tool for it.
-If the measured blood values are outside the reference range, this can indicate the following causes:
+Often, the reason for the anomaly is much more trivial: daily fluctuations, medications, stress, physical exertion, alcohol, meals, menstruation, and pregnancy can also influence this.
+To keep the error rate as low as possible, you should come to the blood test fasting and inform your doctor about all potential interfering factors.
+Other minor causes include temporary vitamin and iron deficiencies or acute infections, which can also lead to fluctuations in blood values.
+However, both causes can often be easily remedied, either by the infection subsiding automatically or by prescribing replacement medications (e.g., iron supplements).
+Abnormal blood values do not always have to prove a disease, but they can be an important diagnostic tool for it.If the measured blood values are outside the reference range, this may indicate the following causes:

 Parameter | zu niedrige Werte | zu hohe Werte |